 The Class System

 But if you can get past the frankly terrible dialogue the storyline of a group of privileged teens who think because of who they are and who their parents are, are untouchable is a good one.
 But at the same time it is not a new one as I can think of a half a dozen other made for TV movies which cover a school where those who think they are untouchable over step the mark and find themselves in trouble and trying to use their power and privilege to crush their problems.
-And just as typical is the whole aspect of one of the cool kids being a good kid who has to decide between doing what is right and standing by the cool kids.
-Basically "Restless Virgins" feels like they have taken a true story and fitted in to a formula they hadn't used since the previous true story about a prep school/ college or high school.
+And just as typical is the whole aspect of one of the cool kids being a good kid who has to decide between doing what is right or standing by the cool kids.
+Basically "Restless Virgins" feels like they have taken a true story and fitted in to a formula they hadn't used since the last true story about a prep school/ college or high school.

 Because "Restless Virgins" feels like it is shackled by a manifesto of trying to be clean it has to be said that those playing the main roles struggle to be believable.
 It is simply down to the false nature of the dialogue that Vanessa Marano, Max Lloyd-Jones and Charlie Carver never really convince as being normal teenagers.
 In fairness Charlie Carver does quite a nice job of coming across as arrogant and a privileged bully but also looks like he has had to shave between every take to hide the fact he wasn't a teen when this was made.

-What this all boils down to is that whilst "Restless Virgins" is based on a true story it feels like a typical made for TV drama based on a true teen sex story.
+What this all boils down to is that whilst "Restless Virgins" is based on a true story it feels like a typical made for TV drama based on a true teen story.
 Sadly it feels like it has been forced to fit a formula and has been written by someone who either doesn't know how teenagers talk or has been told to try and keep it clean.